LTUC/amman-dotnet-401d2/Curriculum/Class14/README.md

 # Class 14

 ## Learning Objectives
-1. A student will be able to understand and use Taghelpers within a ASP.NET Core web application.
+1. A student will be able to understand and use Tag helpers within a ASP.NET Core web application.
 2. Students can quickly and scaffold out a controller using EFCore templating
 3. Students will be able to seed the database with default data